project-sunbird/project-sunbird.github.io/pages/developer-docs/configuring_sunbird/env_variables_lms.md

 type: landing
 directory: developer-docs/configuring_sunbird
 title: LMS Environment Variables
-page_title: LMS Environment Variables
+page_title: LMS Service Environment Variables
 description: The list of environment variables that are required to operationalize Sunbird
 published: true
 allowSearch: true
 ---

-## Environment Variables for Sunbird LMS Service

 The following is a list of environment variables and their default values, as required to run the Sunbird LMS service.
 The list also gives you an indication of the purpose of the variable.
 Modifying the variable value, allows you to change default behavior based on your need or purpose.